 We are not talking about a case of "state capture" carried out by a small group of oligarchs in order to establish regulations and pass measures in their own interests.
 The direction of the process is the reverse.
 Orbán and the people who are close to him at the peak of political power decide who should become an oligarch, or who should remain an oligarch if he already is one, and how far his sphere of authority should extend.
-Something similar takes place at lower levels, too.
+Something similar takes place at lower levels too.
 The natural selection of market competition is overwritten by political considerations.
 "The important thing is that our man should win the public procurement tender, get permission to run a tobacconist's or a casino, obtain tenure of that state-owned piece of land."
 Tobacconists, casinos and land tenure all work on capitalist principles, but at the same time clientelism, a kind of feudal master-servant dependency, is asserted between the politician/bureaucrat and the capitalist entrepreneur.

 A new term has been introduced into everyday Hungarian: "Fidesz-közeli cég," meaning "a near-to-Fidesz company."
 Such firms do not belong to the party, but the sole or principal owner of the company is a crony of the political center.
-Maybe the association began a long time ago, at university or when the party was founded; or an individual's career may have included a succession of political, bureaucratic and business activities.
-"Crony capitalism" evolves.
+Maybe the association began a long time ago, at university or when the party was founded; or an individual's career may have included a succession of political, bureaucratic and business activities. "crony capitalism" evolves.
 The intertwining of the worlds of business and politics is a global phenomenon, and provides fertile soil for corruption everywhere.
-What comes on top of this in Hungary is the social environment created by the aforementioned U-turn: the very organizations which should be fighting, with the authority of the state behind them, against the entanglement of business, politics, and government and against corruption are not independent: they themselves are cogs in the same machinery.
-A corrupt politican or bureaucrat knows that his powerful political friends will protect him - unlike the "whistleblowers," who take personal risks to unveil corruption.
-The latter are not sufficiently protected, but often harassed, often becoming victims of "character assassination" campaigns.
+What comes on top of this in Hungary is the social environment created by the aforementioned U-turn: the very organizations which should be fighting, with the authority of the state behind them, against the entanglement of business, politics and government and against corruption are not independent: they themselves are cogs in the same machinery.
+A corrupt politician or bureaucrat knows that his powerful political friends will protect him - unlike the

+"whistleblowers," who take personal risks to unveil corruption.
+The latter are not sufficiently protected, but often harassed, and even "character assassination" campaigns are even launched against them.

-Viktor Orbán and those who implement his economic policies are swift to emphasize that if the state needs more revenue this will not be a burden for the people, and there will be no "austerities."
+Viktor Orbán and those who implement his economic policies are swift to emphasize that if the state needs more income this will not be a burden for the people, and there will be no "austerities."
 The new tax will be paid by companies, out of their profits.
-The word "profit" itself has as negative an undertone as it did in the good old days when Marxist political economics was an obligatory subject for study.
-In addition to the usual forms of taxation, special supertaxes have been used to pillage whole sectors, including banking, telecommunications, insurance, and household energy supply.
+The word "profit" itself has as bad an undertone as it did in the good old times when Marxist political economics was an obligatory subject for study.
+Above the usual forms of taxation special supertaxes have been used to pillage whole sectors, especially banking but also telecommunications, insurance, household energy supply, and a few other sectors.
 The effect of special taxes contributes to the fact that the volume of investments by private companies financed from their profits stagnates or barely increases.
-An unpredictable tax policy, legal uncertainty, and anti-capitalist rhetoric discourage the "animal spirits": the propensity towards private investment.
-The extra-ordinary tax burden ensures that the budget is balanced, which is reassuring for the international organizations and credit rating agencies that are extra-sensitive to this indicator, but it does undermine extremely important factors promoting growth and technological development.
-Moreover, it is not true that the extra burden affects only the companies, as they pass the extra costs on to the consumers whenever possible.
+An unpredictable tax policy, legal uncertainty and anti-capitalist rhetoric discourage the "animal spirits"; the propensity to private investment.
+The extraordinary tax burden ensures that the budget is balanced, which is reassuring for international organizations and credit rating agencies who are extra-sensitive to this indicator, but it does undermine an extremely important factor promoting growth and technological development.
+Moreover, it is not true that the extra burden only affects the companies, as they pass the extra costs on to the consumers whenever possible.